Merlin-A/Efficioco/README.md

 Try it out

-Just open the .py file and run it as simple as that Will be uploading the application soon.
+Just open the .py file and run it as simple as that Enter You're time in minutes -> Efficioco does all the work for by even adding your slotif you wish so.
+Done Entering Press "0", and Efficioco will move you onto the next section.

+Try it out
+Will be uploading the application soon.